T2 road (Zambia): M15 Road (Zambia)

 The M15 road is the 65 km road in Southern Province connecting the tourist town of Siavonga with Chirundu.
 Together with the T2 road, it is the main route connecting Siavonga with the rest of the country.

-It begins 18 km west of Chirundu in Southern Province at a junction with the T2 road and goes southwards for 65 km to Siavonga.
+It begins 18 km west of Chirundu at a junction with the T2 road and goes southwards for 65 km to Siavonga.
 It bypasses Siavonga town centre to the east and becomes the eastern wall of the Kariba Dam, where it crosses the Zambezi River borderline into the republic of Zimbabwe and becomes the P12 road to pass through the town of Kariba on the Zimbabwean side.